 The Maritime Museum Foundation, with generous support from Chisholm Whitney Charitable Trust and Pub Charity, has assisted the Maritime Museum with its Tuia Encounters 250 project, Tākiri: An Unfurling.

 Through support from Chisholm Whitney Charitable Trust, four artists (Chris Charteris, Jasmine Togo-Brisby, Kohai Grace, and Nikau Hindin) were commissioned to each create an artwork for the Tākiri exhibition.
-When the exhibition closes in June 2020, the commissioned pieces will be acquisitioned into the Maritime Museum’s permanent collection.
+When the exhibition closes, the commissioned pieces will be accessioned into the Maritime Museum’s permanent collection.

 Pub Charity has supported the implementation of a range of marketing activities associated with Tākiri: An Unfurling.

 Transportation of students to Maritime Museum